 Such issues have caused several futures traders to announce bankruptcy in the past.

 To avoid losses, risk management is necessary.
-One of the go-to risk management strategies that most futures traders rely on is the use of Indices contracts calculator.
+One of the go-to risk management strategies that most futures traders rely on is using the Indices contracts calculator.
 Other strategies include:

 .
 Developing adequate know-how of the market and forex calculators